eltimster/arc-medtechai/phd-openings.md

 Baldwin is the Director of the training centre, while Professor Verspoor is the Deputy Director and Lead of the Natural Language Processing Stream in the centre.

-#### Key areas involved in the research:
+Key areas involved in the research: natural language processing, information retrieval, health informatics

-* natural language processing
-* information retrieval
-* health informatics

 ## Seizure Forecasting using Neural Networks

-This project aims to improve performance of seizure forecasting.
+This project aims to improve performance of epileptic seizure forecasting.
 The outcome will be a system that provides estimates of the likelihood that a person will or will not have a seizure during a relevant forecasting time horizon.
 Artificial neural networks have demonstrated superior performance in seizure forecasting.
 This project will build upon our earlier work to develop new approaches based on convolutional neural networks, recurrent neural networks, and other approaches.
 There is potential to incorporate other sources of relevant data, such as time of day and movement tracking, as well as EEG.

+The suitable candidate will have an Honours or Masters degree in Biomedical Engineering, Electrical Engineering, Mathematics, Computer Science, or related fields, with good coursework results, evidence of strong capacity for research, and good English skills.

+Key areas involved in the research: signal processing, machine learning, neural networks